3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 Following guide was made for:
 - recovery in case of loosing access to you primary/master private key,
 - evidence of primary/master key compromise,
-- event when employee of 3mdeb finished his/her cooperation and should no loger sign 3mdeb related development work.
+- event when employee of 3mdeb finished his/her cooperation and should no longer sign 3mdeb related development work.

 Guide is made with assumption, that you still have access to: